tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

      via 192.168.6.1 interface 1/1/3, cost 100 distance 110
 ```

-- On switch B , the ospf route table will not include routes learnt from Switch C ospf process ID 2 as these routes are
+- On switch B, the OSPF route table will not include routes learnt from switch C OSPF process ID 2 as these routes are
 learnt within a different Autonomous System.
-- On Switch E ,the ospf route table will not include routes from ospf process id 1 as they are again routes learnt within a
+- On switch E, the OSPF route table will not include routes from OSPF process id 1 as they are again routes learnt within a
 different Autonomous System.

 ### Task 4.3: Create an ASBR with Route Redistribute Commands

 To include routes from different AS (Autonomous Systems) so they propagate within our routed lab network, we need to
-redistribute routes on Switch C and by doing so, we make Switch C an ASBR: an Autonomous System Boundary Router.
+redistribute routes on switch C and by doing so, we make switch C an ASBR (Autonomous System Boundary Router).

 This is a 2-step process:
-1. Redistribute routes from ospf process 2 into ospf process 1
+1. Redistribute routes from OSPF process 2 into OSPF process 1
-2. Redistribute routes from ospf process 1 into ospf process 2
+2. Redistribute routes from OSPF process 1 into OSPF process 2

 #### Switch C
-First, we route redistribute OSPF routes (from ospf process 2) into ospf process 1 on switch C.
+First, we route redistribute OSPF routes (from OSPF process 2) into OSPF process 1 on switch C.
 ```
 SwitchE# configure terminal
 SwitchE(config)#
 ```
 Within the ```router ospf 1``` context add the following commands:
-Copy/Paste the configuration to Switch E:
+Copy/Paste the configuration to switch E:
 ```
 router ospf 1
   redistribute ospf 2